Asymptotic and Finite Sample Analysis of Nonexpansive Stochastic Approximations with Markovian Noise: Introduction

+To summarize, we make two contributions in this work to close the two gaps. \tb{First}, Theorem \ref{thm:main_conv_result} proves that the sequence $\qty{x_n}$ generated by \eqref{eq:sa} with Markovian $\qty{Y_n}$ and nonexpansive $h$, converges almost surely to some random point $x_* \in \fX_*$, where $\fX_*$ is the set of fixed points of $h$.
+Importantly, $x_*$ may depend on the entire sample-path.
+Theorem \ref{thm:conv_rate} further provides the convergence rate of the expected residuals $\E\qty[\norm{x_n - h(x_n)}]$.
+Both only assume $\qty{Y_t}$ is a Markov chain.
+Table~\ref{tab:comparison} highlights the improvement of this work over those prior.
 The key idea of our approach is to use Poisson's equation to decompose the error $\qty{H(x_n, Y_{n+1})-h(x_n)}$ into boundable error terms \citep{DBLP:books/sp/BenvenisteMP90}.
-While the use of Poisson's equation for handling Markovian noise is well-established, our method departs from prior techniques for bounding these error terms in almost sure convergence analyses.
+While Poisson's equation has been previously used for handling Markovian noise, our method departs from prior arts in how we bound the resulting error terms.
 Specifically, \citet{DBLP:books/sp/BenvenisteMP90} and \citet{konda2000actor} use stopping times, while \citet{borkar2021ode} employ a Lyapunov function and use the scaled iterates technique.
-In contrast, we leverage a 1-Lipschitz continuity assumption on $H$ to directly control the growth of error terms.
+By contrast, we leverage a 1-Lipschitz continuity assumption on $H$ to directly control the growth of error terms. \tb{Second}, Theorem \ref{thm:avg_rew_td} uses our novel SKM results to provide the first proof of almost sure convergence of tabular average reward TD to a possibly sample-path dependent fixed point.

 \paragraph{Notations} In this paper, all vectors are column.
-We use $\norm{\cdot}$ to denote a generic operator norm and use $e$ to denote an all-one vector.
+We use $\norm{\cdot}$ to denote a generic operator norm.
 We use $\norm{\cdot}_2$ and $\norm{\cdot}_\infty$ to denote $\ell_2$ norm and infinity norm respectively.
 We use $\fO(\cdot)$ to hide deterministic constants for simplifying presentation, while the letter $\zeta$ is reserved for sample-path dependent constants.